 During the next five years, the Indigent Appeals Division will continue its outstanding representation on appeal.
 The Division has six attorneys who in normal times maintain a continuous caseload of over 200 active cases.
 During the pandemic this caseload was reduced to about 60% because cases were not going to trial.
-The most recent quarter saw a return to normal level.
+The 2022 numbers show a return to near normal levels.
 In addition, the Division drafts and files reply briefs, motions for rehearing, and petitions for certiorari in appropriate cases, as well as preparation for oral arguments.
-Division lawyers participate in the improvement of the criminal justice system through membership in committees, boards and task forces as well as providing research and technical assistance and training to local public defenders.
-HB 772 (2016) expanded the scope of service of OSPD to include appeals for parents in TPR proceedings.
+Division lawyers participate in the improvement of the criminal legal system through membership in committees, boards and task forces as well as providing research and technical assistance and training to local public defenders.